Midnight Express (film)

-Midnight Express is a 1978 prison drama film directed by Alan Parker and adapted by Oliver Stone from Billy Hayes's 1977 memoir of the same name.
-The film centers on Hayes (played by Brad Davis), a young American student, who is sent to a Turkish prison for trying to smuggle hashish out of the country.
+Midnight Express is a 1978 prison drama film directed by Alan Parker and adapted by Oliver Stone from Billy Hayes's 1977 memoir.
+It stars Brad Davis, with Irene Miracle and Bo Hopkins in supporting roles.
+The film centers on Hayes, a young American student, who is sent to a Turkish prison for trying to smuggle hashish out of the country.
 The film's title is prison slang for his escape attempt.
-The cast also features Irene Miracle, John Hurt, Bo Hopkins, Paul L. Smith and Randy Quaid.

-Upon release, Midnight Express received generally positive reviews from critics.
-Many praised Davis's performance as well as the cast, the writing, the direction, and the musical score by Giorgio Moroder.
 Hayes and others criticized the film for portraying the Turkish prison men as violent and villainous and for deviating too much from the source material.